 The TSA state that “PB & J sandwiches are allowed in carry-on bags with no quantity limitations or packing requirements”.

-Can You Bring a Peanut Butter Crackers on a Plane?
+You Can Bring Peanut Butter Crackers and Cups

 Just like with peanut butter sandwiches, you can take peanut butter crackers on a plane with no quantity limitations or packing requirements in your carry on bags.